-They were referred to Jack Rychik, MD, an attending physician and Director of the Fetal Heart Program and the Single Ventricle Survivorship Program at Children’s Hospital of Philadelphia (CHOP).
+They were referred to Jack Rychik, MD, an attending physician and Director of the Fetal Heart Program and the Single Ventricle Survivorship Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program, at Children’s Hospital of Philadelphia (CHOP).
 Dr. Rychik explained that their son would need corrective surgery to repair his heart, probably within the first three months after he was born.
 The longer they were able to wait, and the bigger and stronger the baby grew before the procedure, the higher the chances for a good long-term outcome.
 For the rest of the pregnancy, Alyssa came in for regular appointments at CHOP’s Fetal Heart Program.

 When Alyssa delivered the twins at their local hospital, both babies were small.
 Henry was 4 pounds, 1 ounce; his brother 4 pounds, 8 ounces.
 Both had problems with breathing at first, and needed special care in the newborn intensive care unit (NICU).
 Henry spent three weeks in the NICU before being discharged to join his brother at home.

 “Henry did great when we got him home,” says Chris.
 “He was feeding and sleeping well.”